-If the sole essence of Indian film industry right now lies in outshining the convention and embracing the new then versatile Bollywood actor Irrfan Khan, can very well be called the representative of this genre.
-Recently he was here at Jain (Deemed-to-be University) to promote his upcoming film ‘Madaari’ and addressed a session on the rising challenges in Indian film industry.
+If the sole essence of the Indian film industry right now lies in outshining the convention and embracing the new then versatile Bollywood actor Irrfan Khan can very well be called the representative of this genre.
+Recently he was here at Jain (Deemed-to-be University) to promote his upcoming film ‘Madaari’ and addressed a session on the rising challenges in the Indian film industry.
 We caught up with him for an interview wherein he candidly spoke about all - from key challenges to new scopes emerging in the industry

 What are the biggest challenges facing the Indian film industry today?

 The biggest challenge right now in Indian cinema is to make stories that can engage and entertain today’s audience intelligently.
 There is a rising tendency among audiences to relate themselves with the idea of a story and hence we need to look beyond the commercial arena and explore new ways so that we can emotionally engage viewers with the story.

 The past two decades have seen a change in the way Indian cinema functions, so according to your opinion how has it positively affected the industry?

 The last five years have been very positive, because of the audience.
 Viewers from different classes and demographics have shown their growing interests in theatre and new genres of films.
 When we came to the industry in the ’90s there were not enough middle-class family audiences who were as keen as they are now to come and watch movies in the theatre.
 But now the interests of audiences have evolved massively and the film industry has also started producing great movies to cater to their needs.
 That is the reason why unconventional movies like Piku, Talwar, and Neerja are getting such a positive response.

 With the rising success of the good scripted small budget movies, where do you find the future of Indian cinema heading to?